yoav1131/Deep-Unfolded-D-ADMM/README.md

 # Introduction

-In this work we propose a method for disributed optimization called Unfolded Distibuted Method of Multipliers (UD-ADMM),
+In this work we propose a method for disributed optimization called Unfolded Distibuted Method of Multipliers (UD-ADMM).
 This repository implement the proposed the proposal D-ADMM algorithm and the unfolded D-ADMM

 # Python code